Drinking and driving: an international good practice manual (2007)

 - How to plan and implement a programme, including setting up a working group, developing a plan, examples of laws and enforcement, how to develop public education and publicity campaigns, and finally how to evaluate the programme.

 In developing this manual the authors have drawn on case studies from around the world to illustrate ‘good practice’.
-The manual will be implemented in a number of countries over the next two years, starting in China through the Global Road Safety Partnership’s GRSI initiative, but extending to cover countries from Africa, Latin America and the Middle East.
+The manual is being implemented in a number of countries through Global Road Safety Partnership programmes.

 Drinking and driving was produced in collaboration with the WHO, World Bank, and FIA Foundation as the second in a series of road safety good practice manuals being published as part of the UN Road Safety Collaboration.